bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 ### Connect-W-Github

 Git can act as a great history tool and source code backup for your local projects, but it can also help you work with a team!
-Git is classified as a “DVCS”, or “Distributed Version Control System”.
+Git is classified as a “DVCS ", or “Distributed Version Control System ".
 This means it has built-in support for managing code both locally and from a distant source.

 You can refer to a repository source that’s not local as a _remote_.
 Your Git repository can have any number of remotes, but you’ll usually only have one.
 By default you’ll refer to the primary remote of a repo as the `origin`.